 EU COST Action LEGEND

 In november 2017 in Brussels, the kick-off meeting of COST Action LEGEND (LEukaemia GENe Discovery by data sharing, mining and collaboration) was held.
 On behalf of the Princess Máxima Center, Dr Esmé Waanders leads this project involving child psychologists, geneticists and other scientists from several countries in Europe and abroad.
-The project will last four years.
+The project was an initiative of the International BFM Genetic Variation task force (I-BFM GV-Task Force) and will last four years.
 The results of the Action will have significance for all children in Europe and abroad.
 It contributes significantly to the mission of the Princess Máxima Center: healing every child with cancer, with optimal quality of life.

 Acute lymphocytic leukemia and lymphoma in childhood account for about 30% of all types of childhood cancer.
 Unfortunately, the causes of these types of childhood cancer are still largely unknown.
 In order to learn as much of these patients as possible, international cooperation between leukemia and lymphoma experts is crucial.